VET APPROVED

 Fortunately, the treatment of roundworms in cats is relatively straightforward and affordable.
 It involves the cat taking a dewormer that is designed to eliminate the adult worms in their intestines.
 Since it does not act upon the immature stages of the larval cycle, multiple doses of the medication are usually required, to be given at 2–3-week intervals.

 As is always the case with healthcare, prevention is better than a cure.
 Discussing roundworm prevention protocols with your veterinarian at their regular health checks is advised.
-If you have your cat on regular worming medication that is dispensed by your veterinarian, it is likely that your cat is already covered for roundworms.
+If you have your cat on regular worming medication that is dispensed by your veterinarian, likely, your cat is already covered for roundworms.

 Frequently Asked Questions (FAQs)